andrey-tech/kong-upstream-jwt-extended/README.md

 include bearer          | boolean | Controls "Bearer " + JWT or just JWT in header exp                     | integer | Controls expiration time of token (between 0 and 86400).
-If 0, then `exp` field is not present in JWT payload consumer                | array   | List of keys of **currently authenticated** consumer entity to show in kong.consumer object of JWT payload (use * to include all available keys) credential              | array   | List of keys of credentials of the **currently authenticated** consumer entity to show in kong.credentials object of JWT payload (use * to include all available keys) route                   | array   | List of keys of **current** route entity to show in kong.route object of JWT payload (use * to include all available keys) service                 | array   | List of keys of **current** service entity to show in kong.service object of JWT payload (use * to include all available keys) x5c                     | boolean | Controls `x5c` field in JWT header
+If 0, then `exp` field is not present in JWT payload consumer                | array   | List of keys of **currently authenticated** consumer entity to show in kong.consumer object of JWT payload (use * to include all available keys) credentials             | array   | List of keys of credentials of the **currently authenticated** consumer entity to show in kong.credentials object of JWT payload (use * to include all available keys) route                   | array   | List of keys of **current** route entity to show in kong.route object of JWT payload (use * to include all available keys) service                 | array   | List of keys of **current** service entity to show in kong.service object of JWT payload (use * to include all available keys) x5c                     | boolean | Controls `x5c` field in JWT header